triadibs/E-commerce-Analysis-for-Business-Insights/README.md

 ```
 ### Changes Implemented:
 1. Conversion of created_at to created_at_date:
-o	The created_at column is transformed into a DATE type using the DATE() function for better handling of date-specific analysis.
+-	The created_at column is transformed into a DATE type using the DATE() function for better handling of date-specific analysis.
 2. Addition of revenue Column:
-o	A new column, revenue, is added, calculated using the formula: Revenue=(sale_price×num_of_item)−(cost×num_of_item)\text{Revenue} = (\text{sale\_price} \times \text{num\_of\_item}) - (\text{cost} \times \text{num\_of\_item})Revenue=(sale_price×num_of_item)−(cost×num_of_item) This column helps analyze profit margins at a granular level.
+-	A new column, revenue, is added, calculated using the formula: Revenue=(sale_price×num_of_item)−(cost×num_of_item)\text{Revenue} = (\text{sale\_price} \times \text{num\_of\_item}) - (\text{cost} \times \text{num\_of\_item})Revenue=(sale_price×num_of_item)−(cost×num_of_item) This column helps analyze profit margins at a granular level.
 3. Creation of age_group Column:
-o	A new age_group column is introduced to classify customers into predefined age categories using a CASE statement.
+-	A new age_group column is introduced to classify customers into predefined age categories using a CASE statement.
 This categorization aids in demographic segmentation and targeted insights.
 3. Analytical Techniques
     -	Revenue Analysis:
-    o	Calculated total revenue and CAGR using annual revenue values.
+        -	Calculated total revenue and CAGR using annual revenue values.
-    o	Performed Pareto analysis to identify the top-performing categories contributing to revenue.
+        -	Performed Pareto analysis to identify the top-performing categories contributing to revenue.
     -	Customer Metrics:
-    o	Evaluated AOV trends over time.
+        -	Evaluated AOV trends over time.
-    o	Analyzed the growth of yearly active customers and the share of returning customers in total revenue.
+        -	Analyzed the growth of yearly active customers and the share of returning customers in total revenue.
     -	Cohort and RFM Analysis:
-    o	Conducted cohort analysis to assess monthly retention trends for 2024.
+        -	Conducted cohort analysis to assess monthly retention trends for 2024.
-    o	Segmented customers using RFM (Recency, Frequency, Monetary) metrics to identify key customer groups (e.g., Recent Customers, Can't Lose Them).
+        -	Segmented customers using RFM (Recency, Frequency, Monetary) metrics to identify key customer groups (e.g., Recent Customers, Can't Lose Them).
     -	Geographic Insights:
-    o	Assessed revenue contribution by region to highlight key markets.
+        -	Assessed revenue contribution by region to highlight key markets.
     -	Seasonal and Product Insights:
-    o	Identified seasonal trends in top apparel categories (Outerwear, Sweaters, Jeans).
+        -	Identified seasonal trends in top apparel categories (Outerwear, Sweaters, Jeans).
-    o	Evaluated return rates by category and brand.
+        -	Evaluated return rates by category and brand.
 4. Visualization and Reporting
     -	Used visualization tools (e.g., Pareto charts, line graphs, bar charts) to present insights clearly and effectively.
     -	Summarized findings and insights in the executive summary and detailed analysis sections of the report.

 ## Result and Analysis
 ### Revenue Growth